Harshita65/Searching/README.md

 # Searching
-Web scraping to get Google search results using Python
+Web scraping to get Google Search results using Python